 The manor, which has been owned by the Locke family for generations, becomes the central figure in the story, its doors opening to other dimensions and fantastical places.

-Locke & Key stars Darby Stanchfield (Scandal) as Nina Locke, Jackson Robert Scott (IT) as Bode Locke, Connor Jessup (American Crime) as Tyler Locke, Emilia Jones (Horrible Histories: The Movie)as Kinsey Locke, Bill Heck (The Ballad of Buster Scruggs) as Rendell Locke.
+Locke & Key stars Darby Stanchfield (Scandal) as Nina Locke, Jackson Robert Scott (IT) as Bode Locke, Connor Jessup (American Crime Story) as Tyler Locke, Emilia Jones (Horrible Histories: The Movie)as Kinsey Locke, Bill Heck (The Ballad of Buster Scruggs) as Rendell Locke.

 Real-life location of the Locke & Key manor